hussius/deeplearning-biology/README.md

 ## Reviews <a name="reviews"></a>

 These are not implementations as such, but contain useful pointers.
+Because review papers in this field are more time-sensitive, I have added the month of journal publication.
+Note that the original preprint may in some cases have been available online long before the published version.

+**(2019-04) Deep learning: new computational modelling techniques for genomics** [[Nature Reviews Genetics paper](https://www.nature.com/articles/s41576-019-0122-6)]

+This is a very nice conceptual review of how deep learning can be used in genomics.
+It explains how convolutional networks, recurrent networks, graph convolutional networks, autoencoders and GANs work.
+It also explains useful concepts like multi-modal learning, transfer learning, and model explainability.

+**(2018-11) A primer on deep learning in genomics** [[Nature Genetics paper](https://www.nature.com/articles/s41588-018-0295-5)][[Colaboratory notebook with tutorial](https://colab.research.google.com/drive/17E4h5aAOioh5DiTo7MZg4hpL6Z_0FyWr)]

+This review, which features yours truly as one of its co-authors, is billed as a 'primer' which means it tries to help genomics researchers get started with deep learning.
+We tried to accomplish this by highlighting many practical issues such as tooling (not only deep learning libraries but also GPU cloud platforms, model zoos and online courses), defining your deep learning problem, explainability and troubleshooting.
+We also made a tutorial on Colaboratory that shows how to set up and run a simple convolutional network model for learning binding motifs, and how to inspect the model's predictions after it has been trained.

-**Opportunities And Obstacles For Deep Learning In Biology And Medicine** [[bioRxiv preprint](http://biorxiv.org/content/early/2017/05/28/142760)]
+**(2018-04) Opportunities And Obstacles For Deep Learning In Biology And Medicine** [[bioRxiv preprint](http://biorxiv.org/content/early/2017/05/28/142760)][[J Roy Soc interface paper](https://royalsocietypublishing.org/doi/10.1098/rsif.2017.0387)]

 This impressive collaborative review was written completely in the open on [Github](https://github.com/greenelab/deep-review).
 It is focused on discussing how deep learning may be able to transform patient classification and treatment as well as fundamental biological research in the future, and what the main obstacles are that could prevent it from happening.
 A lot of interesting points are brought up here.
 Together with the review listed below, which has a more technical slant, you will get a good overview of how deep learning is used and can be used in biology and medicine.

+**(2017-01) Deep learning for health informatics** [[open access paper](http://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=7801947)]

+An overview of several types of deep nets and their applications in translational bioinformatics, medical imaging, "pervasive sensing", medical data and public health.

-**Deep learning for computational biology** [[open access paper](http://msb.embopress.org/content/12/7/878)]
+**(2016-07) Deep learning for computational biology** [[open access paper](http://msb.embopress.org/content/12/7/878)]

 This is a very nice review of deep learning applications in biology.
 It primarily deals with convolutional networks and explains well why and how they are used for sequence (and image) classification.

-**Deep learning for health informatics** [[open access paper](http://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=7801947)]

-An overview of several types of deep nets and their applications in translational bioinformatics, medical imaging, "pervasive sensing", medical data and public health.

 ## General <a name="general"></a>